wp-plugins/wp-security-audit-log/trunk/readme.txt

 == Changelog ==

+= 1.2.3 (2014-07-23) =
+* Improvements
+	* Improved database structure for better support of high-traffic WordPress and WordPress multisite installations
+	* Developer options are reset during updates for improved performance
+	* Added a warning / note to the developer options (such options should NEVER be enabled on live websites but only on testing, staging and development websites)

+* Bug Fixes
+  * Fixed database issue with primary key constraint

 = 1.2.2 (2014-07-16) =
 * New Features
   * Italian translation available thanks to [Leonardo Musumeci](http://leonardomusumeci.net/)

 * Improvements
   * Added a warning to developer options
-	* "Hidden" developer options from default settings.
-User has to click link to access developer plugins
+  * "Hidden" developer options from default settings; user has to click link to access developer settings
+  * Backtrace logging now made optional from a developer setting

 * Bug Fixes
   * Solved several issues related to translations.
 Now everything in the plugin is translatable
   * Fixed several other issues reported by email

-* Bug Fix
-	* Fixed reported issue with ugrade (more info [here](http://wordpress.org/support/topic/errors-showing-since-120-upgrade-on-multisite-install?replies=4))

 = 1.2.1 (2014-07-2) =
 * Bug Fix
-	* Fixed reported issue with ugrade (more info [here](http://wordpress.org/support/topic/errors-showing-since-120-upgrade-on-multisite-install?replies=4))
+  * Fixed reported issue with upgrade (more info [here](http://wordpress.org/support/topic/errors-showing-since-120-upgrade-on-multisite-install?replies=4))

 = 1.2.0 (2014-07-2) =
 * New Features
   * Unlimited Alerts can be stored (removed the 5000 alerts limit)
   * Alert time now includes milliseconds for more precision (ideal for auditing and compliance)
   * Reported alert time is now relative to user's configured timezone
   * Alerts automatic pruning procedures can now be enabled / disabled
-	* Option to hide WP Security Audit Log from plugins page in WordPress
+  * Option to hide WP Security Audit Log from Plugins page in WordPress
   * If there are more than 15 websites in a multisite installation, an auto complete site search box is shown instead of the drop down menu

 * New WordPress Security Alerts
   * Alert 5007: User has uninstalled / deleted a theme
   * Alert 5008: Super administrator network activated a theme on multisite
   * Alert 5009: Super administrator network deactivated a theme on multisite

 = 1.1.0 (2014-05-27) =
 * New Features